Impact of the September 11 attacks on the entertainment industry: Other changes related to the September 11 attacks

 In the 2002 re-release of E.T. the Extra-Terrestrial, the dialogue "You're not going as a terrorist" (spoken by the mother) was replaced with "You're not going as a hippie."

-In the ABC Family airing of Meet the Parents, the scene near the end in which Greg gets into an argument with the airline stewardess and his subsequent interrogation by an airline official was edited to remove all references to Greg mentioning the word bomb on the airplane.
+In the ABC Family airing of Meet the Parents, the scene near the end in which Greg gets into an argument with the airline stewardess and his subsequent interrogation by an airline official was edited to remove all references to Greg mentioning the word bomb on the plane.

 In Spy Game, the level of smoke shown following a bombing was reduced because of its similarity to the smoking WTC wreckage.

-A scene in The Time Machine where debris from the destroyed moon crashes into a building was edited due to its resemblance to the attacks.
+A scene in The Time Machine where debris from the destroyed moon crashes into a building was edited and delayed due to its resemblance to the attacks.

 Lilo & Stitch originally showed Stitch, Jumba, Pleakley, and Nani hijacking a Boeing 747 to chase down Captain Gantu and rescue Lilo through the streets of Honolulu.
-However, this scene was changed to show them taking Jumba's spaceship and chasing Gantu around Hawaii's mountains.
+However, this scene was altered to show them taking Jumba's spaceship and chasing Gantu around Hawaii's mountains.
 The original scene was included on the special edition DVD.

-The scene in An Extremely Goofy Movie where Max saves Tank from a burning fire was edited on post-9/11 versions and Disney Channel due to the fire being too similar to the attacks, however the original scene was still intact in the Disney+ version.
+The scene in An Extremely Goofy Movie where Max saves Tank from a burning fire was edited in post-9/11 versions and Disney Channel due to the fire being too similar to the attacks.
+However, the original scene was still intact in the Disney+ version.

 The Bourne Identity was extensively reshot due to the fear of the CIA as the antagonist being wrongly interpreted as anti-Americanism.
 Due to the insistence of Matt Damon and Doug Liman, the footage was not included.
 On the special edition DVD are descriptions of how and why the film was changed.